 Be a Salmon Steward for your local watershed

-Along with a group of local fishermen from the Young Fishermen's Network, we participated in the Land Trust's Fish Need Land Too outreach initiative, which took us upstream the icy Anchor River with staff and scientists from the Kachemak Bay Research Reserve and Cook Inlet Keeper to one of the Land Trust's conservation properties.
+Along with a group of local fishermen from the Young Fishermen's Network, we participated in the Land Trust's Fish Need Land Too outreach initiative a few years ago, which took us upstream the icy Anchor River with staff and scientists from the Kachemak Bay Research Reserve and Cook Inlet Keeper to one of the Land Trust's conservation properties.
 We learned how this land feeds fish, and how important habitat conservation support is to ensuring that fish will remain in our rivers, and in turn our oceans, for generations to come.
 As commercial fishermen, we know how important it is to be spokespersons for the resource we depend on for our livelihoods, and were thankful for the opportunity to learn more about how our behavior on land can affect salmon too.

 We made an illustrated infographic with some of the knowledge we took away from our trip upriver with the Kachemak Heritage Land Trust.
 We wanted to show our community how easy it is for all of us to act as salmon stewards and hope that you will help spread the word about how to keep salmon habitats thriving in your area.
-These informative posters or cards can be hung in your home as a reminder of how our lives are intertwined with wild salmon.
-They also make great gifts for friends and family and help them understand how they can be salmon stewards too.

 Get Involved in your Local Watershed